PseudoCodeNerd/ml-road/projects/where-is-theCHEF-from-Kaggle/README.md

 # Where is the Chef From ? - Kaggle Challenge
 ### https://www.kaggle.com/c/whats-cooking-kernels-only/overview
-In this project I aim to predict the category of a dish's cuisine given a list of its ingredients.  <br>
+In this project I aim to predict the category of a dish's cuisine given a list of its ingredients.
+Because why not?
+(P.S: This was the most creative dataset I had ever found and it was related to food 🙃 ) <br>
 Complete documented code is in <code>chef.ipynb</code>.
 ### From the official desc:-
 ‘’If you're in Northern California, you'll be walking past the inevitable bushels of leafy greens, spiked with dark purple kale and the bright pinks and yellows of chard.
 Across the world in South Korea, mounds of bright red kimchi greet you, while the smell of the sea draws your attention to squids squirming nearby.
 India’s market is perhaps the most colorful, awash in the rich hues and aromas of dozens of spices: turmeric, star anise, poppy seeds, and garam masala as far as the eye can see.
 Some of our strongest geographic and cultural associations are tied to a region's local foods.’’